 The simulation studies have shown that the mass resolution of the $\Upsilon$ continually increases with the resolution at each station until it is limited by the multiple scattering due to the absorber in front of the muon spectrometer.
 An $\Upsilon$ mass resolution approaching 200 MeV is achieved if the station resolution is 60 $\mu$ m.
 This can be achieved with 3 planes of CSC's with 100 $\mu$ m resolution at each station.
-We have established this as the baseline design.
+More detailed studies of the design have shown that having only two planes at the third tracking station in our spectrometer does not significantly degrade the resolution.
+Consequently, our baseline design will read out three planes at Stations 1 and 2 and only two planes at Station 3.
+(Mechanically, the third plane will be present in Station 3, but due to budgetary constraints it will not be instrumented.)
 Achieving 100 $\mu$ m resolution for each plane of CSC's requires careful attention to the design of the cathode strips, the geometry of the drift cell, and signal-to-noise.
 Generally the dominant factor contributing to the resolution is the electronic noise.

 An important aspect to the design of the individual stations is to insure that the detection efficiency is maintained in the face of failure scenarios.
 The simulation studies have shown that sufficient redundancy exists with three CSC detectors per station to insure 99% tracking efficiency.
-We have baselined three CSC detectors per station with three coordinate readout for each detector for a total of 9 measurements per station.
-Each detector will read out a high resolution cathode, a low resolution cathode, and the anodes.
+We have baselined three CSC detectors per station with three coordinate readout for each detector for a total of 9 measurements per station at Stations 1 and 2 and 6 at Station 3.
+Each detector will read out two high resolution cathodes and the anodes.
 By reading out both cathodes and the anodes in each detector complete space point reconstruction is possible for each detector without ghost hit interference.
 Such a robust system simplifies pattern recognition and maintains high tracking efficiency in the event of failure.

-The high resolution cathodes will incorporate the floating strip method to reduce the number of analog readout channels.
+The cathodes will incorporate the floating strip method to reduce the number of analog readout channels.
 Each strip will be 5 mm wide with the readout at 1 cm intervals.
 With this scheme we expect resolutions of less than 100 $\mu$ m.
 The floating strip will be tied to ground through a 500 kohm resister.
-The three high resolution cathodes in each station can be oriented with one cathode each at - 22.5°, 0.0°, and 22.5° with respect to the radial coordinate.
-We have not, however, studied whether using three different cathode orientations provides enough additional benefit to override the possible increase in cost.
+The six cathodes in each station are oriented perpendicular to the wires and at either $-11.25^{\circ}$ or $11.25^{\circ}$ with respect to the radial coordinate.